England Drop Jason Roy For 5th Ashes Test - UrduPoint

 England Drop Jason Roy For 5th Ashes Test

+One-day specialist Roy was handed his Test debut against Ireland in July after making a devastating impact at the top of the order during England's victorious World Cup campaign.

-The World Cup winner has failed to impress in the first four matches of the series, either as an opener or when he dropped down the order at Old Trafford, where he made a top score of 31.
+But the Surrey batsman failed to impress in the first four matches of the Ashes, either as an opener or when he dropped down the order in the fourth Test, where he made a top score of 31.

-Paceman Craig Overton has also been left out for the clash at the Oval, with Sam Curran and Chris Woakes, who made way for Overton at Old Trafford, coming into the side.
+Paceman Craig Overton has also been left out for the clash at the Oval, with all-rounders Sam Curran and Chris Woakes, who made way for Overton at Old Trafford last week, coming into the side.

 England need a victory at the Oval to draw the series, although Australia have already retained the Ashes.

-Captain Joe Root said Roy had missed out due to Stokes's injury, which meant the side needed re-balancing.
+Captain Joe Root said Roy had missed out because the side needed re-balancing due to Stokes's injury.

-"It's always tough to leave guys out, but Stokesy obviously picked up a shoulder injury in the last game and won't be able to bowl the overs we normally expect him to," he said on Wednesday.
+- Left out - "It's always tough to leave guys out, but Stokesy obviously picked up a shoulder injury in the last game and won't be able to bowl the overs we normally expect him to," he said at the London ground on Wednesday.

 "With that we've had to change the balance of the side, and Jason's the unfortunate one to miss out.